CITI Online Training Modules

-The PI is responsible for ensuring all such personnel are named in the PI's IACUC protocol and have completed the above modules as well as additional appropriate levels of training.
+The PI is responsible for ensuring all personnel are named in the PI's IACUC protocol and have completed the above modules and additional appropriate levels of training.
 The PI is responsible for attaching CITI completion certificates for all personnel named in IACUC research protocol to the protocol submission.
-In addition, all personnel whose work involves activities with fish, whether funded or unfunded, must complete the CITI modules titled either "Working with Fish in Research Settings" or "I work with Zebrafish: Danio rerio".
+All personnel whose work involves activities with fish, whether funded or unfunded, must complete the CITI modules titled either "Working with Fish in Research Settings" or "I work with Zebrafish: Danio rerio".